Kamal-Singh22/Knapsack-Problem/README.md

 Dynamic Programming:
 A 2D dp array is used where dp[i][w] represents the maximum value achievable with the first i items and capacity w.
 If the item's weight exceeds the current capacity, it is excluded.
 Otherwise, the value is calculated by including or excluding the item.
-Output: The maximum value that can be achieved.
+Output: The maximum value that can be achieved...